Alvaro-LJ/CSM/README.md

 - A clear description of the problem
 - A Min-Reprex demonstrating the abnormal behavior
-- Your environment (OS, R version)
+- Your environment (OS, R version...)

 We appreciate your feedback and contributions!